 New Construction Home Inspections

-When you’ve just spent over $500,000 dollars building your home, it simply makes wise financial sense to hire a certified home inspector with building contractor chops to inspect the home prior to closing.
+When you’ve just spent over $500,000 dollars building your home, it simply makes wise financial sense to hire a certified home inspector with building contractor chops in the Jacksonville area and beyond to inspect the home prior to closing.
 Property360 stands ready to assist in this exciting phase of the building process.
-Move in with confidence by calling (904) 503-9808, or request an inspection now.
+Move in with confidence by contacting us at (904) 606-1570, or request an inspection now.
 We serve Jacksonville, Orlando, and the surrounding areas in Florida.

 The Property360 Difference